 Last updated on August 16th, 2019

 Did you want to get up close to some Bison?
-You don’t need to even venture as far as South Dakota to do so.
-Minneopa State Park in Mankato Minnesota is home to an amazing drive.
-After doing a little more research about the park, I quickly realized that there is so much to do there, including visiting Minneopa Falls MN.
+You don’t need to even venture as far as Custer State Park in South Dakota to do so.
+Minneopa State Park in Mankato Minnesota is home to an amazing bison drive.
+After doing a little more research about the park, I quickly realized that there is so much to do there, including visiting Minneopa Falls.
 I’m amazed I haven’t been here sooner.
 Here is what else I found out on my visit!

 Minneopa State Park in Mankato MN

 The 2,599 acre park is home to more than just the bison.
-They also have camping, wildlife programs, an old mill ruins, Waterfalls and 4.5 miles of hiking.
+They also have camping, wildlife programs, an old mill ruins, Minneopa Falls and 4.5 miles of hiking.
 With Mankato being just a short drive from the Twin Cities, this made a perfect day trip.
-Mankato has so many amazing sites, at Minneopa State Park made it to the 6 of The Most Instagram Worthy Spots in Mankato MN.
+Mankato has so many amazing sites, at Minneopa State Park made it to the list of the 28 things you need to do when visiting Mankato MN.